GitLab CI/CD – Rules

 manual

-Meaning: The job will appear in the pipeline UI, but it won’t start automatically.
+Meaning: The job will appear in the pipeline UI, but it would not start automatically.
 Instead, it will display a “play” button, requiring a user to manually click it to initiate execution.

 Example: